 Figure 2.
 Number of Vulnerable Working Homeowner and Renter Households in Suburban Cook County and City of Chicago, 2018

 Geographically across Cook County, areas in south, southwest and near northern suburban Cook County have the largest number of vulnerable workers who are homeowners.
 All of these areas have at least 10,000 owner households with at least one vulnerable worker.
 In the City of Chicago, only the Gage Park/West Lawn on the city’s southwest side have that many vulnerable homeowners.
+For a statewide map of these patterns, click here.

 Homeowners’ housing costs are different than those of renters and can vary more substantially based on a number of factors.
 For renters, monthly rents are the primary housing cost.
 Rents typically do not go down and can increase as the demand for and cost of housing grows in a particular neighborhood.
 Renters also typically have lower incomes than owners and more frequently struggle with housing cost burdens.